Douglas-042/douglas-042/README.md

 report states "scan not performed, component missing" (DGL-410).
 An analyst believing a scan ran when it did not is the most dangerous failure mode.

+**The risk score saturates.** Findings are counted unique, not raw, and weighted on a curve that caps at 100.
+A machine with forty variations of the same misconfiguration does not outrank a machine with one confirmed implant.

+**Related findings are correlated into entities.** Six separate hits on the same file, service, task or IP are presented as one chain rather than six disconnected rows.

+**The rule catalog lives in the code.** It is exported to CSV on request, and every rule fired during a run is checked back against the catalog — documentation that drifts from behaviour is caught by the script itself, not by a reader.

 **PowerShell has no YARA engine.** VirusTotal's official binary is used — a deliberate, optional exception to the zero-dependency rule.